NHS Education for Scotland (NES) took responsibility for all AMP training with effect from 12 September 2017.

 - is a member or fellow of the Royal College of Psychiatrists, or

-- Have four years of continuous experience in the speciality of psychiatry and are sponsored by your local medical director
+- has four years of continuous experience in the specialty of psychiatry and are sponsored by your local medical director.

 To complete your training under the Mental Health Act 2003 follow these instructions: